-BCLC wants to ensure our gaming delivery encourages responsible gambling and healthy choices.
+BCLC wants to deliver our gaming in ways that encourage responsible gambling and healthy choices.
 Through education and communication we are increasing player awareness of gaming issues and the services available if a player encounters difficulties.
 We offer our players options such as weekly play budgets, play time limits and self-exclusion programs.